2001 Special Operations Unit mutiny (Serbia): Aftermath

 On 12 March 2003, Đinđić was assassinated in the yard of the Serbian government headquarters.
 He was killed by Zvezdan Jovanović, the then assistant commander of the Special Operations Unit.
-On 25 March 2003, the Special Operations United was disbanded.
+On 25 March 2003, the Special Operations Unit was disbanded.

+In June 2003, a document from the Military Security Administration was uncovered describing a meeting that took place in November 2001 between Security Directorate chief Aco Tomić, President Koštunica's advisor Rade Bulatović, former RSK Prime Minister Borislav Mikelić, Milorad Ulemek and Dušan Spasojević, during which Tomić guaranteed that the Cobras military police unit would not intervene against the JSO.
+Tomić denied the validity of this document, stating that the meeting took place only in August or September 2002 when Spasojević wished to congratulate him for the arrest of Momčilo Perišić and Mikelić agreed to introduce the two.

 The indictment for the assassination of Prime Minister Đinđić states that the JSO mutiny was the "beginning of creating a political environment for the assassination".
 On 11 November 2010, Đinđić's mother's and sister's lawyer, Srđa Popović, filed a criminal complaint with the Special Prosecutor's Office for Organized Crime against Ulemek, Maričić, Koštunica, Tomić and five others for the participation in the mutiny.

 The indictment was raised on 9 March 2012, but ultimately discarded the complaint against Vojislav Koštunica and Aco Tomić.
 The Higher Court in Belgrade found the accused not guilty in the first instance in July 2018, after which the Appellate Court acquitted them in June 2019.